Whiti Hereaka: Awards and prizes

 The Graphologist’s Apprentice was shortlisted for Best First Book in the Commonwealth Writers Prize (Asia/Pacific region) 2011.

 Whiti Hereaka won the 2012 Bruce Mason Playwriting Award.
 Her other playwriting awards include Best Play by a Māori Playwright in the Adam NZ Play Awards for Te Kaupoi (2010) and Rona and Rabbit on the Moon (2011).
 Her plays have been called "poetic, poignant, and wildly imaginative".

 Bugs was a Young Adult Fiction finalist in the 2014 New Zealand Post Book Awards for Children and Young Adults and won an Honour Award.
 Bugs was also named as a Storylines Notable Book and was a finalist in the 2014 LIANZA Awards.

 Legacy won the Young Adult Fiction award in the 2019 New Zealand Book Awards for Children and Young Adults.
 In 2021 she was awarded the NZSA Peter and Dianne Beatson Fellowship.

 Hereaka's book Kurangaituku won the NZ$60,000 Jann Medlicott Acorn prize for fiction at the 2022 Ockham New Zealand Book Awards.
-This book is about the Te Awara Māori legend of Hatupatu from the point of view of the bird-women 'Kurangaituku'.
+This book is about the Te Awara Māori legend of Hatupatu from the point of view of the bird-woman Kurangaituku.
 The awards convener Rob Kidd said of the book that it was “intense, clever and sexy as hell.
 It’s also an important novel.
 A game changer.”
 In 2023, the book was longlisted for the Dublin Literary Award.